 7. Will all the codes described in the DHCS billing manuals be allowed for all providers?
+Updated 3/28/24 contract.
+If there are codes in the billing manual your agency would like to add, please contact your ACBHD contract manager for discussion.

 No. Currently only certain codes are available for each program.
-Codes available for each program will continue to be consistent with the agency's provider contract.
-If there are codes in the billing manual your agency would like to add, please contact ACBHD for discussion.
+Codes available for each program will continue to be consistent with the agency's provider

 8. Should non-billable procedure codes be entered into SmartCare?
+Updated 3/28/24

 Providers should still enter non-billable time for activities or events ACBHD has procedure codes for (e.g., no show) and are added to their specific program (aka RU).
-See the "Additional Service Code" tab of the MH SmartCare Procedure Code list on the Providers website, as it contains a list of the most common non-billable service and tracking codes.
+Please refer to the ACBHD SmartCare procedure code tables on the QA Manual website, as it contains a list of the most common non-billable service and tracking codes.